 The Competition Bureau has no right to require an explanation of documents or information supplied during a dawn raid.
-Explanations of documents or information can be obtained through the use of orders to examine witnesses or to require written returns (essentially interrogatories) under section 11 of the Competition Act.
+Explanations of documents or information can be obtained through the use of orders to examine witnesses under oath or to require written returns under oath (essentially interrogatories) under section 11 of the Competition Act.
+Witnesses are not excused from answering questions that may incriminate themselves, but their answers cannot be used against them.